 February 23, 2018: With a reality TV star firmly ensconced in the White House, the time is ripe for the New Group’s production of Jerry Springer – The Opera, a satirical musical romp by Richard Thomas and Stewart Lee.
 The show opened Off Broadway last night at The Pershing Square Signature Center’s Linney Theatre for a limited run through March 11th.
 The musical, directed by John Rando, delivers the deliciously vulgar goods, replete with stunning arias and spirited dancing, choreographed by Chris Bailey.

-Performed by a marvelous cast of 17, “word is,” the show is already sold out for the entire run.
+Performed by a marvelous cast of seventeen, “word is,” the show is already sold out for the entire run.
 The musical premiered at the National Theater in London 15 years ago winning the 2003 Olivier Award for best new musical.
-However, John Rando and the New Group have made some tweaks since the 2003 production, and although Jerry Springer was staged as a concert in New York, this is the first full-scale production until now, which couldn’t be more perversely appropriate.
+However, John Rando and the New Group have made some tweaks since the 2003 production, and although Jerry Springer was staged previously as a concert in New York, this is the first full-scale production, which couldn’t be more perversely appropriate.

 Director John Rando affectively combines elements of high and low brow culture to make a witty comment on the unrestrained behavior of our current times, which is being echoed by the “Twitter King” now occupying our White House.
 Rando’s meticulous staging never lets the energy sag, and he beautifully juxtaposes the arias with raunchy scenes spoofing the chaos of the 90’s TV series, best known for its vulgar conflicts between sparring guests.